Pakistan Navy

-The Pakistan Navy (PN) (/ur/) or Pak Navy is the naval warfare branch of the Pakistan Armed Forces.
-The Chief of the Naval Staff, a four-star admiral, commands the navy and is a member of the Joint Chiefs of Staff Committee.
+The Pakistan Navy (PN) (/ur/) is the naval warfare branch of the Pakistan Armed Forces.
+The Chief of the Naval Staff, a four-star admiral, commands the navy.
 The Pakistan Navy operates on the coastline of Pakistan in the Arabian Sea and Gulf of Oman.
-It was established in August 1947, following the creation of Pakistan.
+It was established in August 1947 following the independence of Pakistan.

 The primary role of the Pakistan Navy is to defend Pakistan's sea frontiers from any external enemy attack.
-In addition to its war services, the Navy has mobilized its war assets to conduct humanitarian rescue operations at home as well as participating in multinational task forces mandated by the United Nations to prevent seaborne terrorism and piracy off the coasts.
+In addition to its war services, the Navy has mobilised its war assets to conduct humanitarian rescue operations at home as well as participating in multinational task forces mandated by the United Nations to prevent seaborne terrorism and piracy off the coasts.

 The Pakistan Navy is a volunteer force which has been in conflict with neighbouring India twice on its sea borders.
 It has been repeatedly deployed in the Indian Ocean to act as a military advisor to Gulf Arab states and other friendly nations during the events of multinational conflict as part of its commitment to the United Nations.
 The Pakistan Navy has several components including Naval Aviation, Marines, and the Maritime Security Agency (a coast guard).
 Since its commencement, the defensive role of the navy has expanded from securing the sealines and becoming the custodian of Pakistan's second strike capability with an ability to launch underwater missile system to target enemy positions.

 The Chief of the Naval Staff is nominated by the Prime Minister and appointed by the President of Pakistan.
 Admiral Naveed Ashraf is the incumbent chief since 7 October 2023.